-However, the ASCG acknowledges that separating cash flows from movements in regulatory deferral account balances might not be possible or might not provide useful information as it would only reflect the accrued 'true up'-part in the business model of a regulated entity and would not even represent separate cash flows.
+However, we acknowledge that a separation of cash flows from movements in regulatory deferral account balances might not be possible or does not provide useful information as it only reflects the accrued 'true up'-part in the business model of a regulated entity and does not even represent separate cash flows.

-Generally speaking, we believe that it would be quite difficult to designate a specific type of cash flows as "RRA-related".
+In general, it might be quite difficult to designate a specific type of cash flows as "RRA-related".
 For a regulated entity it might be argued that all operating, investing and financing cash flows relate to rate regulation.
-On the other hand, for integrated businesses, a separation might provide additional information about regulated and non-regulated businesses, if the regulated part was significant.
+On the other hand, for integrated business a separation might provide additional information about regulated and non-regulated businesses, if the regulated part is significant.

-We therefore encourage the IASB to further develop presentation principles of rate regulated activities.
+We therefore encourage the IASB to further think about presentation principles on rate regulated activities.